paddy-r/StrEmbed-5-2/README.md

 StrEmbed-5-2 was developed in Spyder, an IDE for packaged with the Anaconda distribution, which can be downloaded [here](https://www.anaconda.com/distribution/).

-A users' manual is provided, and tutorials are available via Google Colab [here](https://colab.research.google.com).
+A users' manual is provided, and the software can also be run via Google Colab [here](https://colab.research.google.com).

 StrEmbed-5-2 is published under the GNU General Purpose License version 3, which is given in the LICENSE document.